Skip to main content

 • Completion of an official degree plan with an academic advisor.

-Students complete the Undergraduate Program Declaration Form at this time.
+Students complete the Undergraduate Program Declaration Form as part of the degree planning meeting.

 Courses and Requirements